BNasmith/PTForsyth/PTFWorkofChrist.md

 maintenance of that holiness of God than if it were put aside arbitrarily, just to let him off with his life.
-This holy order is as essential to man's greatness as it is to God's ; and that is why the holy satisfaction Christ made to God's holiness is in the same act the glorifier of the new humanity.
+This holy order is as essential to man's greatness as it is to God's; and that is why the holy satisfaction Christ made to God's holiness is in the same act the glorifier of the new humanity.
 Any religion which leaves out of supreme count the judging holiness of God is making a great contribution to the degradation of man.
-We need a religion which decides the eternal destiny of man ; and unless holiness were practically and adequately estab-
+We need a religion which decides the eternal destiny of man; and unless holiness were practically and adequately estab-